Lev-Stambler/trivial.js/README.md

   Some styling here
 </style>
 ```
+**whatever you do, DO NOT call a module's own init() from within a module's source.
+It will cause feedback hell**
 Loading CSS and Javascript are basically the same idea.
 For CSS just call the setCSSSource with the url as the parameter (ex `customTag.setCSSSource('/mySiteStyle.css')`) and with Javascript use the setJSSource (ex `customTag.setJSSource('/mySiteScript.js')`)

 ### Setting Timeouts after a .init() is called